-The advanced accounting aspects of corporate reorganizations, liquidations, receiverships, corporate trusteeships, bankrupteies, estates and trust, partnerships, syndicates, and joint ventures.
+The advanced accounting aspects of corporate reorganizations, liquidations, receiverships, corporate trusteeships, bankruptcies, estates and trust, partnerships, syndicates, and joint ventures.
 Prerequisite: Business Administration 3411.

-3413 C. P. A. Problems

-Solution of problems in regular C.P.A. examinations and by the American Institute of Accountants.
-Prerequisite: Twelve semester hours of courses in accounting.

-3414 C. P. A. Law Review

-Analysis of C.P.A. law examinations for recent years; fields of law covered by examinations; technique of analyzing and answering law problems and cases.
-Prerequisite: Business Administration 3325-26.
+- 3413 C. P. A. Problems [363] Solution of problems in regular C.P.A. examinations and by the American Institute of Accountants.
+Prerequisite: Twelve semester hours of courses in accounting. - 3414 C. P. A. Law Review Analysis of C.P.A. law examinations for recent years; fields of law covered by examinations; technique of analyzing and answering law problems and cases.
+Prerequisite: Business Administration 3325-26. - 3420 Fundamentals of Accounting Systems [NEW A study of principles to be applied in designing and redesigning accounting systems, and the relationship of the systems to policies, organization, and operational procedures in specific instances.
+The course then deals with the application of accounting principles and procedures to the operation of savings and loan associations, fire insurance companies, and commercial banks.
+Prerequisite: Business Administration 3212, 3311. - 3421 Industrial and Governmental Accounting Systems [NEW Emphasizes the application of accounting principles and procedures to industry and government.
+Comprises a critical analysis and study of the accounting problems and systems of mercantile establishments, manufacturing concerns, public utilities, and municipalities including public institutions such as hospitals and libraries.
+Prerequisite: Business Administration 3212, 3311.